Visforest/windy/README.md

 English | [中文](README_ZH.md)

 # windy
 A Go library for queueing message/task and processing them asynchronously.
-It's based on Kafka for now.
+Only Kafka is used as queue for now.

 Supports:
 1. call customized hook function before,after sending msg and on failing to send msg.